 The widening and improvement project will repair and widen the existing Rail Trail (from Heritage Trail Park south to Starkey Avenue).
 Closures will be completed in phases to allow the use of segments of the trail throughout the project:

-- Phase I - CR 875 E to Mulberry Street
+- Phase I: CR 875 E to Mulberry Street - this section is complete

 The widening will create a uniform 12’ wide trail with a 2' soft shoulder on each side (for runners).